By Jody Weisel

 Eyvind Boyesen owned more high-performance patents that any other man in the sport of motocross.
 He was the only outside innovator to collect royalties from every major motorcycle manufacturer.
 And, instead of California, his race shop was located in the rolling valleys of Lenhartsville, Pennsylvania.

 Eyvind Boyesen moved to Pennsylvania from his home in Oslo, Norway, to go to college in 1959.
 While in college, Eyvind began racing motocross, met his future wife, and decided that Pennsylvania would be his new home after graduation.
-During this period, Eyvind discovered that he had as much fun working on his bike as riding it (and he rides very well).
-The man loves to tinker, and in 1972, Eyvind decided it was time to venture out on his own with Boyesen Engineering.
+During this period, Eyvind discovered that he had as much fun working on his bike as riding it (and he rode very well).
+The man loved to tinker, and in 1972, Eyvind decided it was time to venture out on his own with Boyesen Engineering.

 Scott Boyer originally worked in the ski industry for Lange boots.
 Scott was happy to work in the ski industry, but the constant traveling wore on him, so he took up motorcycling as a hobby.
 About the same time, Scott USA, a maker of ski poles and goggles, was interested in developing a cutting-edge motocross boot.
 The then-28-year-old Lange employee was their go-to-guy.
-Boyer began working for Scott USA on the most revolutionary motocross boot of all time?the original Scott plastic motocross boot.
+Boyer began working for Scott USA on the most revolutionary motocross boot of all time — the original Scott plastic motocross boot.

 Once the boot was done, Boyer moved on to form Hannah Racing Products (HRP) in 1980.
 What was HRP’s first product?
-None other than a state-of-the-art FlakJak?the first-ever plastic chest protector.
+None other than a state-of-the-art FlakJak — the first-ever plastic chest protector.

 Next, Bob Smith, the owner of Smith goggles, wanted to introduce a goggle into the highly lucrative motocross market, so he contacted Scott Boyer to design the Roll-Off system.